Sindh chief minister tables ‘tax free’ Rs1.714t budget amid uproar from PTI

 - Rs3 billion in subsidy on seeds

-- Sindh governemnt employees get 15% pay raise and the governemtn has merged earlier ad hoc relief in their salaries.
+- Sindh government employees to get a 15% pay raise and have their earlier ad hoc relief merged with their salaries.
 The CM said that if any other province offers a higher raise, he will match that figure

 - Pensioners get 5% increment

-- Relief on Sales Tax on Services extended for the next year for several secotrs including TV cable operators, food delivery services
+- Relief on Sales Tax on Services extended for the next year for several sectors including TV cable operators and food delivery services

 - Rs4 billion allocated for the purchase of buses

-- Total allocation for Karachi-based schemes stands at Rs118 bilion for fiscal year 2022-23, including Rs70 billion under provincial ADP, Rs5 billion under district ADP and Rs41 billion in foreign funded projects.
+- Total allocation for Karachi-based schemes stands at Rs118 billion for the fiscal year 2022-23, including Rs70 billion under provincial ADP, Rs5 billion under district ADP, and Rs41 billion in foreign-funded projects.

-- Sindh govt declared Gambat is the first medical city of Sindh.
+- Sindh govt declares Gambat is the first medical city in Sindh.

-- The Sindh government has also decided to incentivize the IT sector and has reduced GST on services on IT businesses from 13% to a mere 3%.
+- GST on Services for the IT sector slashed from 13% to a mere 3%.

 - Peoples Bus Services to start in Karachi this year